Anti-satellite weapon

 Use of ASATs generates space debris, which can collide with other satellites and generate more space debris.
 A cascading multiplication of space debris could cause Earth to suffer from Kessler syndrome.

 History

-The development and design of anti-satellite weapons has followed a number of paths.
-The initial efforts by the United States and the Soviet Union used ground-launched missiles from the 1950s; many more exotic proposals came afterwards.
+The first anti-satellite technologies were developed during the cold war, with the Soviet Istrebitel Sputnikov programme and the American SAINT.
+Since, other states have also developed or researched ASAT capabilities.